-[35] In his affidavits (encl.
-30 p.
-27 to 100 and p.
-123 to 140) the JD exhibited documentary evidence to show that he works as an assistant engineer in the Faculty of Engineering in Universiti Putra Malaysia in Serdang, Selangor and that he has been residing in Balakong, Selangor since 2010.
+[35]In his affidavits (Encl 30 p 27 to 100 and p 123 to 140) the JD exhibited documentary evidence to show that he works as an Assistant Engineer in the Faculty of Engineering in Universiti Putra Malaysia in Serdang, Selangor and that he has been residing in Balakong, Selangor since 2010.
 Selangor is still a State within the Federation of Malaysia and it is therefore indisputable that the JD is domiciled in Malaysia.

-[36] I observed that in the writ of summons (encl.
-30, p.
-54) and statement of claim (encl.
-30, p.
-58, para.
-4) issued against the JD, his address was stated to be Blok F2, Fasa 1E-1, 32040 Sri Manjung, Perak Darul Ridzuan.
-At the time of him entering into the consent judgment on 10 May 2012, he was represented by a lawyer (encl.
-30, p.
-49) and from the DGI report signed off by Puan Azlena binti Hashim, Pengarah Insolvensi Negeri, Jabatan Insolvensi Negeri Perak, he had been paying monthly instalments of RM100 from October 2014 until the date of the report in November 2020 that is a period of more than six years.
+[36]I observed that in the Writ of Summons (Encl 30 p 54) and Statement of Claim (Encl 30 p 58 para 4) issued against the JD, his address was stated to be Blok F2, Fasa 1E-1, 32040 Sri Manjung, Perak Darul Ridzuan.
+At the time of him entering into the consent judgment on 10.5.2012, he was represented by a lawyer (Encl 30 p 49) and from the DGI report signed off by Puan Azlena Binti Hashim, Pengarah Insolvensi Negeri, Jabatan Insolvensi Negeri Perak he had been paying monthly instalments of RM100.00 from October 2014 until the date of the report in November 2020 that is a period of more than six years.

-[37] It is provided in sub-s.
-3(1)(i) of the IA 1967 that if service of a BN is effected in Malaysia, a debtor commits an act of bankruptcy if he does not within seven days after service of the BN secure or compound for it to the satisfaction of the creditor.
-And, sub-s.
-3(3) provides that:
+[37] It is provided in subsection 3 (1) (i) IA 1967 that if service of a BN is effected in Malaysia, a debtor commits an Act of Bankruptcy if he does not within seven days after service of the BN secure or compound for it to the satisfaction of the creditor.
+And, subsection 3 (3) provides that:

-The word "debtor" in this Act shall be deemed to include any person who at the time when the act of bankruptcy was done or suffered by him:
+"The word "debtor" in this Act shall be deemed to include any person who at the time when the act of bankruptcy was done or suffered by himbranch of the High Court in Malaya located in any state has concurrent jurisdiction to entertain any civil proceedings regardless of where the cause of action arose in another state."